v4lli/mural/README.md

-Streets Mural
+# Mural

 Based on the classic Mapbox Streets style, the *Mural* style aims for awesome looking print maps of urban centers and their surroundings.

+Streets Mural uses Mapbox Streets v7 as its data source.
+Most changes to the
+#road layer have been ported.

+## Limitations
 * Uses only German symbols for public transportation
 * Not optimized for zoom levels lower than 14
 * Still "work in progress"!
+Labels are still missing entirely.

 # Examples